Sidney Little: Career

 Little was unpopular with some people because of his willingness to remove historic buildings for road creation schemes, but his most important work was with the water supply to the town of Hastings and St Leonard's with the construction of deep tunneled aqueducts up to 200 ft deep and the construction of Powdermill, Darwell and Baldslow reservoirs to supply water.
 Little also contributed to the improvement and provision of sewers throughout Hastings.

-Between 1940 and 1944, Little's expertise was used by the Ministry of Defence when he worked with the Admiralty on the creation of huge concrete Mulberry Harbour floats that were used for the D Day landings.
+Between 1940 and 1944, Little's expertise was used by the Ministry of Defence when he worked with the Admiralty on the creation of huge concrete Mulberry Harbour sections that were used for the invasion of Normandy.
 He designed aboveground sea front shelters constructed from reinforced concrete.
 The structures were towed to France and linked to form harbour walls.
 They helped the Allies to take ashore large numbers of vehicles, personnel, communications equipment and other supplies – vital to sustaining the frontline forces as they pushed deeper into German territory.

-Sidney Little M.I.C.E. was granted freedom of the Borough of Hastings in 1960, and died in 1961 at age 76.
+Little was granted the freedom of the Borough of Hastings in 1960, and died in 1961 at age 76.